boturnbow/squashtown/index.md

 ## What in the Sam Hill is Squashtown?

 A golden opportunity squandered.
-Montana's oldest dad joke.
+Montana's oldest dad joke (1864!).
 And superior to Pumpkinville in every way.

 To hell with ~~Queen City of the Rockies~~, we want our [Squashtown](https://en.wikipedia.org/wiki/Helena,_Montana#Early_settlement_and_gold_rush)!